savantadarsh/SQL/README.md

 4. Extreme Fluctuations in Premium Product
    Premium spiked in April (+187.0%) then dropped steeply in October (-91.1%)

+The table for the Power BI dashboard can be found [here](assets/Output/1b.pdf).

 ![Revenue Change](assets/Power_BI_PDFs/Percentage_Change_in_Revenue.png)
-The table for the Power BI can be found [here](assets/Output/1b.pdf).

 **Quarterly Revenue Trend**